causify-ai/tutorials/DATA605/README.md

 - It is highly recommended to choose a project from the [signup sheet](https://docs.google.com/spreadsheets/d/1Ez5uRvOgvDMkFc9c6mI21kscTKnpiCSh4UkUh_ifLIw/edit?gid=0#gid=0).
-  If you'd like to propose a new idea or suggest modifications, please contact us—we will review and accommodate reasonable requests.
+  If you'd like to propose a new idea or suggest modifications, please contact
+  us: we will review and accommodate reasonable requests.
 - Your project should align with your learning goals and interests, offering a great opportunity to explore various technologies and strengthen your resume.
 - If selecting a project from the sign-up sheet, ensure you fill out the